asanchezlc/MasterEstructurasTFM_aslc/README.md

 4. **Running the Script**:
    - When the script runs, it will automatically read the username from the `.env` file and locate the corresponding CSV (e.g., `asanchezlc.csv`) to fetch the paths.

+## 5. Directory structure

+- doc: contains documentation
+- data: contains strain time data used in OMA.
+- src: contains the following files:
+  - `BI_1_LAUNCHER.py`: Launches and manages the Bayesian Inference.
+  - `BI_2_function.py`: Contains functions used by `BI_1_LAUNCHER.py`.
+  - `EfI_1_steelframe_testbeam.py`: EfI algorithm for the steel frame and for a beam toy structure.
+  - `EfI_2_footbridge.py`: EfI algorithm for the footbridge.
+  - `OMA_1_generate_timehistory.py`: Generates time vibration strain time history data for the footbridge.
+  - signals_for_oma: folder containing files for transforming the `.txt` of the time series data into `.uff` files to be read by Artemis.

 ## 6. SAP2000 considerations